A Freestanding Tomato Trellis Improves Yields and Keeps the Garden Neat

 Indeterminate tomatoes are vigorous and will keep growing until they are frozen.
 They have more foliage, and this may result in tastier fruit.
 Once the first fruits ripen, the plants continue producing until frost.
 Some of my favorite indeterminate cultivars are ‘Early Cascade’, ‘Sweet Million’, and ‘Supersonic’.

-Give plants spacious accommodations
+Give your tomato plants spacious accommodations

 After I set up the trellises, I put in five tomato plants per 10-ft. trellis.
 This may seem like more than enough room when the plants are small, but by the end of August, the plants will have reached the top of the trellises, and with any luck, be big and bushy.
 Then there will be just enough room to get between the rows.